Making clinical trials human for the patients who need them most

 What I did

-• The interviews kept surfacing the same thing: patients weren't dropping off because they weren't interested.
-They were dropping off because the language made them feel like the trial was designed for researchers, not for them.
+The interviews kept surfacing the same thing: patients were dropping off because the language felt clinical and distant.
 That shaped every content and IA decision in Phase 2.

 Design principles applied

-• Trust signals: transparency about trial process, timeline, and patient rights surfaced throughout, not just at consent
+Trust signals: transparency about trial process, timeline, and patient rights surfaced throughout the flow

 Product development framework, four phases from MVP definition through validated prototype